 As a country with a strong presence in both the marine and aerospace sectors, Japan has good reason to look to our expertise in these fields.
 As a result, there are opportunities for British Columbia companies to sell transportation-related technologies, solutions, services and products in Japan.
 In addition, British Columbia transport, logistics, and related service companies have good potential for growth in sales to Japan.

 Learn more about British Columbia’s export opportunities in Japan.

-The Canada Korea Free Trade Agreement (CKFTA), which came into force in early 2015, has significantly improved market access opportunities for Canada’s aerospace sector by eliminating tariffs on 100 per cent of aerospace products.
-South Korea has also eliminated tariffs on over 95 per cent of industrial goods, and 100 per cent will be duty free once it is fully implemented, creating opportunities for British Columbia companies involved in shipbuilding and ocean technologies.
+The Canada Korea Free Trade Agreement (CKFTA), which came into force in early 2015, has significantly improved market access opportunities for Canada’s aerospace sector by eliminating tariffs on 100% of aerospace products.
+South Korea has also eliminated tariffs on over 95% of industrial goods and 100% will be duty free once it is fully implemented, creating opportunities for British Columbia companies involved in shipbuilding and ocean technologies.

 The CKFTA also provides improved market access for professional services including architects, engineers and environmental technologists, creating improved opportunities to market these services to South Korea.